FaserF/hassio-addons/pterodactyl-panel/README.md

 ### Option: `password`

 This option is required.
-The password to sign in after installation.
+The password for the mariadb "pterodactyl" user.

 ### Option: `ssl`